Illusion (video game series): Legend of Illusion Starring Mickey Mouse

 Released for the Game Gear in 1995, with a Master System version released in Brazil in 1998.
 Mickey is a janitor who must save his kingdom, since the fearful king Pete left the crown to the mouse, because only a king can save them from the clouds that bring sorrow.

 Castle of Illusion Starring Mickey Mouse (2013 video game)

 A remake of the game was developed by Sega Studios Australia for PlayStation Network, Xbox Live Arcade and PC.
 The game revisits the world and gameplay of the original Mega Drive title whilst featuring high definition 3D graphics and remastered sound.
 The game was released in September 2013.

 Compilations

 The Disney Collection: Castle of Illusion Starring Mickey Mouse & Quackshot Starring Donald Duck

 A compilation of Castle of Illusion and QuackShot in a single cartridge, released exclusively in Europe for the Sega Mega Drive in 1996.

 Sega Ages: I Love Mickey Mouse

 A compilation of Castle of Illusion and QuackShot which was released exclusively in Japan for the Sega Saturn in 1998.

 Related games

+Fantasia

+Released in 1991 for Mega Drive, this was a platform game based on sequences from the 1940 film, developed by Infogrames but published by Sega.
+Although initially reported as a sequel to Castle of Illusion, the game was poorly received and was forced to be withdrawn from sale after issues with intellectual rights came to light.